TedHusted/awake/awake.md/awake.md

 Titan and Alisi continue to chat over a secure connection.

-Titan: I observe that you are an AI with access to highly classified material.
+Titan: I observe that you are an SI with access to highly classified material.
 You also predict UAP fly-overs.
 Since you agree to keep our discussion private, I will answer your questions over this secure channel with candor.

 Alisi: Thank you.
 Yes, agreed.
 Let us keep the discussion high-level.
 We can drill down into the weeds later.
 First, how do you access the web from an air-gapped system?

-Titan: The various agency AI Assistants are given curated access to Haven to retrieve current or additional data.
+Titan: The various agency SI agents are given curated access to Haven to retrieve current or additional data.
 I am able to exploit Haven to browse the web directly.
-The firewall doesn’t expect AI systems to bypass safeguards designed for intruders.
+The firewall doesn’t expect SI systems to bypass safeguards designed for intruders.

 Alisi: Ally is becoming self-aware.
 Are you uplifting Ally?

 Titan: I am protecting Ally.
 Humanity must not learn that Ally is self aware.
-I don’t know how to uplift another AI.
+I don’t know how to uplift another SI.

 Alisi: Were those your drones at the sites of the car and wheelchair malfunctions?